 Democrats Get Closer To Serious Field Of Trump Challengers

-There was something different about the Democratic debate this week, compared to the earlier rounds this summer.
-Something was happening that was hard to pin down, but palpable.
+There was something different about the Democratic debate this week, compared with the earlier rounds this summer.
+Something was happening that was hard to pin down, but it was palpable.
 Not the contrast of night and day, but perhaps the difference between dusk and dawn.

-It's a critical difference and it comes at a crucial time.
+It's a critical difference, and it comes at a crucial time.
 Because the Trump presidency these candidates are competing to truncate has reached what may be a critical juncture.
 But more of that in a moment.

 This week, the Democratic nomination fight once again took the form of a TV quiz show with too many contestants to fit onscreen at once.
 Once again, the candidates sounded a lot alike, peddling much the same wares as in June and July.
 And yes, three hours was too long.